zacfukuda/minamoto/README.md

 ### Wordpress Version

-The theme is tested only with the latest version of Wordpress.
+Only tested with the latest version of Wordpress.
 There is no guarantee that the theme works with non-latest version of Wordpress.
 For the test environment, please refer to [Test Environment](#test-environment) section.

 ### Not for Child/Parent theme

-The theme is developed to be your sole custom theme.
-Therefore, the theme might not work properly if you use it as the parent theme of child theme, or child theme itself.
-It is possible to customize the theme in accordance with your preference for parent/child theme purpose, however, doing so requires a lot of work.
+The theme is to be a custom theme.
+The theme might not work properly if you use it as a parent or child theme.
+It is possible to customize the theme for parent/child theme purpose—although doing so requires a lot of work.

 ## Other Wordpress Starter Themes